Derrimut

 Derrimut is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Derrimut as evaluated at the latest Census comprised 97.1% houses and 2.9% other dwellings.
+Dwelling structure in Derrimut, as evaluated at the Census held on 28 August 2016, comprised 97.1% houses and 2.9% other dwellings.
 In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in Derrimut was 16.6%, with mortgaged dwellings at 61.2% and rented dwellings at 22.2%.
-The median monthly mortgage repayment in Derrimut was $1,976, below Melbourne metro's $2,000.
-Median weekly rent in Derrimut was $400, compared to Melbourne metro's $390.
-Nationally, Derrimut's median monthly mortgage repayments were higher at $1,976 than the Australian average of $1,863, while median weekly rents were higher at $400 than the national figure of $375.
+The median monthly mortgage repayment in the area was $1,976, below Melbourne metro's average of $2,000.
+The median weekly rent figure for Derrimut was recorded at $400, compared to Melbourne metro's $390.
+Nationally, Derrimut's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing